myatthiha-ucsy26/senior-fe-assessment/README.md

 You are tasked with building an image grid using Angular.
 The site should display a grid of images, and allow the user to click on an image to view it in full screen.
 The user can also assign an image to a Task.
 Once an image is assigned to a task, it can be viewed and browsed through in a separate tab.
 The image should also no longer appear in the main image grid once it has been assigned to a task.

 Your application needs to only support a single task.
+Note that multiple images can be assigned to the task.

 There should be in total 2 main routes: one for the images, and the other for images assigned to a task.
 All routing should be done within the Angular application.